Managing Digital Transformation

 - Diversity.
 While there is a western template defining diversity, it is less known how this is globally translated and acted upon in both public and private sectors, and in companies acting on a global arena.
 This makes the question how are diversity ideas translated into policies, and these policies turned into practices, once again.

-Within each of these areas we will study how organizations manage the ongoing and future transformations.
-For example: What should managers do in the face of the unspecified, but allegedly grand transformation that will result from the recent trends of digitalization?
-How will welfare be organized and managed in relation to newly medialized landscape?
-How are innovative diversity measures translated across subsidiaries of multinational organizations?
+Within each of these areas we will study how organisations manage the ongoing and future transformations.
+For example: What should managers do in the face of the unspecified, but allegedly grand transformation that will result from the recent trends of digitalisation?
+How will welfare be organised and managed in relation to newly medialised landscape?
+How are innovative diversity measures translated across subsidiaries of multinational organisations?